The People's Store Of Wealth Throughout History

 Silver in Self-Directed IRA

 You can include precious metals in your retirement plans by opening a self-directed IRA.
 Uncirculated government-minted silver coins of .999 fineness or better from many countries can be included.
-Bullion from COMEX, Nymex and LBMA -certified "Good Delivery" companies, and ISO 9001:2008 -certified refiners are also eligible for inclusion in your precious metals IRA.
-For more information about how to start a new self-directed IRA or roll over an existing IRA, call us at (813) 482-9300
+Bullion from COMEX, NYMEX, and LBMA-certified "Good Delivery" companies, as well as from ISO 9001:2008-certified refiners, are eligible for inclusion in your precious metals IRA.
+For more information about how to start a new self-directed IRA or rollover an existing IRA, call us at (813) 482-9300.